JessyParis/eVaSys/evasys.client/README.md

 ## Build dev
 Run `ng build --base-href /valorplastdev/ --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+## Build restore
+Run `ng build --base-href /valorplastrestore/ --configuration=production` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+## Build before end repartitions mensuelles
-## Run `ng build --base-href /evasysdev/ --configuration=production` to build the project.
+Run `ng build --base-href /valorplastrepmens/ --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests